All Episodes

 They didn't change them.

-They completely deleted them out of the system, and it had direct bearing on not only the San Bernardino mosque, but also the mosque in Fort Pierce, the Omar Mateen attend.
+And it had direct bearing on not only the San Bernardino mosque, but also the mosque in Fort Pierce that Omar Mateen attend.

-This is the most unbelievable thing, because what you're basically saying is, based on the work that the Department of Homeland Security, which you were a co-founder of, was able to accomplish that you had advanced warning about San Bernardino.
+This is the most unbelievable thing, because what you're basically saying is, based on the work that the Department of Homeland Security, which you were a co-founder of, was able to accomplish, that you had advanced warning about San Bernardino.

 You had the mosque identified as one where radicalism was connected.

-You had evidence in Fort Pierce, similarly, with this guy Matt Manteen, and you also may have been able to stop that, but you were you're told during the Obama years to delete the names of those people with radical ties.
+But you were told during the Obama years to delete the names of those people with radical ties.

-Initially I was ordered to modify the records, which means taking out the linking information.
+Initially, I was ordered to modify the records, which means taking out the linking information.

-Three years later, they didn't just say modify them, they completely obliterated them out of the system, bypassing their own security protocol to do it, and then turned around and investigated me for putting the records into the system in the first place.
+They completely obliterated them out of the system, bypassing their own security protocol to do it, and then turned around and investigated me for putting the records into the system in the first place.

 Why did you delete the records in the first place?